Battle of Kharkiv (2022): Russian bypass (April)

+By 1 April, the Institute for the Study of War assessed that Russian command had abandoned its operations to encircle and capture Kharkiv, now seeking to fix in place Ukrainian mechanized units to prevent them from reinforcing the Donbas or launching counterattacks elsewhere.

 On 2 April, according to Synyehubov, the Russians were bypassing Izyum to continue to the Luhansk and Donetsk regions.

-On 3 April 2022, the Ukrainian government stated that two Russian soldiers had been killed and 28 others hospitalised after Ukrainian civilians handed out poisoned cakes to Russian soldiers of the Russian 3rd Motor Rifle Division in Kharkiv.
+On 3 April 2022, the Ukrainian government stated that two Russian soldiers had been killed and 28 others hospitalised after Ukrainian civilians handed out poisoned cakes to Russian soldiers of the Russian 3rd Motor Rifle Division in Izium.
+They also claimed that 500 more soldiers, also from the same division, were in hospital suffering from heavy alcohol poisoning "of unknown origin," and that the Russian command is writing off these cases as "not combat losses."

-Despite limited Russian withdrawals to the north of the city and the Ukrainian forcing of the road to Chuhuiv, on 4 April, the Ukraine's defence ministry warned that the invaders were preparing to launch a new assault to take the city from the east.
+On 4 April, Ukraine's defence ministry warned that the invaders were preparing to launch a new assault to take the city from the east.

 Russian shelling of Kharkiv between 14 and 17 April left 18 civilians dead and 106 wounded.

 On 17 April, Synyehubov claimed on Telegram that the villages of Bazaliyivka, Lebyazhe and part of Kutuzivka were retaken in a Ukrainian counteroffensive, and that forces had advanced to near the village of Mala Rohan.
 In addition, he stated that Ukrainian forces had destroyed five tanks and ten armored vehicles "by jet fire" and had killed or captured 100 Russian soldiers.
+The villages of Bairak and Bobrivka northeast of Kharkiv were recaptured by 19 April.

 On 27 April, Kharkiv remained partially encircled.
 On 29 April, Synyehubov said that since the war started, more than 2,000 buildings in the city were either damaged or destroyed.
 He also said that on 28 April, due to almost non-stop shelling, five civilians were killed.
 Also on 29 April it was reported that the village Ruska Lozova, near Kharkiv, was retaken by Ukraine.